Ichi-F: Reception

 Amelia Cook of Otaku USA described the manga as true slice of life, finding fault in the artwork's faces, but complimenting its details, concluding that the manga is a "very human look at a sensationalized issue".
 Theron Martin of Anime News Network found the art to be "clean, very detail-rich, and appealing", noting that the work should appeal to non-manga readers.
 Robert Frazer of UK Anime Network called Tetsuta's non-sensationalist narrative approach "refreshing", although he criticized some of the choices Kodansha Comics made in bringing Ichi-F to the English market.
 Rhea Rollmann of PopMatters saw the manga as a potential new example of "working-class manga", but was critical of what she saw as Tatsuta's excessive neutrality and justification of precarity.
-Gabe Peralta of the Fandom Post liked the humanizing aspect of the work, finding the author's straight-forward style to be its biggest strength and weakness.
+Gabe Peralta of the Fandom Post liked the humanizing aspect of the work, finding the author's straightforward style to be its biggest strength and weakness.